Best Van Life Gear at REI

 The AeroPress Go comes with everything you need to make a delicious cup of coffee, including a scoop, stirrer, and filters, all of which fit neatly inside the press for easy storage.
 Plus, it’s made from durable materials, so it can withstand the wear and tear of life on the road.

-Van Life Furniture & Accessories
+Van Life Furniture and Accessories

 Helinox Sunset Chair

 A solid camp chair is a must for van life, and the Helinox Sunset Chair has been our favorite for many years.
-I love how supportive they are and the high back allows you to really sit back and relax, which is nice compared to some of the chairs out there with lower backs.
+I love how supportive they are and how the high back allows you to sit back and relax, which is nice compared to some of the chairs out there with lower backs.

 GCI Outdoor Compact Camp Table